Municipal Corporations (Ireland) Act 1840

 The Municipal Corporations Act (Ireland) 1840 (3 & 4 Vict. c.
 108) was an act of the Parliament of the United Kingdom.
 It was one of the Municipal Corporations (Ireland) Acts 1840 to 1888.

-The act followed similar lines to the Municipal Corporations Act 1835 (5 & 6 Will.
-4. c.
-76) which reformed municipal boroughs in England and Wales.
+The act followed similar lines to the Municipal Corporations Act 1835 which reformed municipal boroughs in England and Wales.
 Prior to the passing of the act, there were 68 borough corporations in Ireland.
 However, many of them were ineffective, some were virtually defunct and none of them in any way representative of their populations.
 The act dissolved all but 10 of the corporations.

 Background

 At the Acts of Union 1800, there had been 117 boroughs entitled to send MPs to the Irish House of Commons.
 From 1801, this number was reduced to 33 boroughs entitled to send MPs to the United Kingdom House of Commons.

 Defunct corporations

 Commissioners were reported to inquire into the state of municipal corporations in Ireland.
 They found that 99 had actually exercised any functions in the previous century.

 In addition, there were seven boroughs which were "at not very remote periods, Corporate Municipalities, acting, or at least constituted, under Royal Charters still on record".